Badgers football looms — along with worries that it will further boost COVID-19

-Three days before the kickoff to a delayed and abbreviated Badgers football season, local public health officials are taking steps to reduce alcohol-fueled, game-day coronavirus transmission and Big Ten city mayors are urging the conference to align its metrics for canceling games with their host communities'.
+Three days before the kickoff to a delayed and abbreviated Badgers football season, local public health officials have been taking steps to reduce alcohol-fueled game-day coronavirus transmission, and Big Ten city mayors are urging the conference to align its metrics for canceling games with those of their host communities.

 Public Health Madison and Dane County did walk-throughs last week of Regent Street businesses in Madison — near Camp Randall Stadium, where the Badgers will host Illinois beginning at 7 p.m.
 Friday — to make sure bars weren't behaving as restaurants and allowing indoor dining.